-The Seminole County Sheriff's Office is expected to pursue to completion all criminal charges that caused the alien to be taken into custody and over which it has jurisdiction.
+The SCSOeisexpectedetoepursueetoecompletioneallecriminalecharges thatecausedethe alienetoebe takeneinto custodyeand over which it has jurisdiction.
 ICE will assume custody of an alien only after said individual has been released from SCSO custody.

 A. DESIGNATION OF AUTHORIZED FUNCTIONS

 Approved participating SCSO personnel will be authorized to perform only those immigration officer functions set forth in the Standard Operating Procedures (SOP) in Appendix A.